august-ronne/IV1201-Architecture-Frontend-2021-KTH-Course/README.md

 - **[Node.js](https://nodejs.org/en/)**: This front-end is built using Node.js.
 You need to install Node.js to run this application.
 - **[npm](https://www.npmjs.com/)**: The Node Package Manager (npm) is used to build the application and install the frameworks it uses.
 You need to install npm to run this application.

-## Installation
+## Installation and Configuration

-Clone the repository and run the command `npm install` inside of the `client` directory.
+1. Clone the repository and run the command `npm install` inside of the root directory.
 This will install the necessary dependencies.
+2. Create a file called `.env` in the root directory.
+Instructions on what needs to be in the file can be found in the file `.env.example`

 ## Run Front-end in Development Environment